javadrezaei7/apk_challenge/README.md

 systemctl start apk.service
 ```

-##Installation
+## Installation

-you can also install .deb package.
+You can also install .deb package.
  ```bash
  dpkg -i apk_1.0_all.deb
  ```
-after that the package's files will be stored in /usr/share/apk
+After that the package's files will be stored in /usr/share/apk
 and apk.service will be started.

 I used python 3.8.5 for this package.